-They will work closesly with their School Rep to play a part in creating an effective, fulfilling academic experience for every student at the University of Lincoln.
-Course Reps are supported by academics and Students' Union staff, the Vice President Academic Affairs, and their School Reps and College Officer.
+They will work closely with their School Rep to play a part in creating an effective, fulfilling academic experience for every student at the University of Lincoln.
+Course Reps are supported by academics and Students' Union staff, the Vice President Education, and their School Reps and College Officer.

 School Reps oversee the work of the Course Reps within their respective School and support them in their role.
 They will attend various University and College committees and meetings, and should encourage their Course Reps to attend the necessary events, including Rep Forums.